lib-ruby-parser/c-bindings/README.md

 3. `node->node_type` and `node->inner`

     Generic `Node` struct has only two fields: `node_type` and `inner`.
-    `node_type` is an enum that can be used to identifier which variant of the `inner` union should be used.
+    `node_type` is an enum that can be used to identify which variant of the `inner` union should be used.

     ```c
     assert(node->node_type == NODE_SEND);